Enter your postcode to find local community information schemes and citizens patrols close to you

 Information sent on behalf of Cambridgeshire Constabulary

-Good Evening, Earith and Needingworth District Members –
+Good Afternoon, Earith and Needingworth District Members –

-Here is our weekly summary of offences and incidents affecting your community, reported to police during the period 22nd November to 2nd December – we’re back to our traditional Tuesday publication day now, so a slightly longer period is covered this week.
+Here is our weekly summary of offences and incidents affecting your community, reported to police during the period 17th to 23rd September:

 To see details of Policing Summaries for neighbouring areas, please click on the following link and scroll down the page to select areas of interest: